The Wolf in the Fog

 ---

-No, not a wolf.
+Not a wolf.
+Her.

 She didn't look back.

-She didn’t stop.
-But she slowed.
+She didn't stop, but she slowed.

-...And they weren’t hers.
+...And they weren't her eyes.

-But it wasn’t Lyra’s voice.
+Then she spoke, but it wasn't Lyra's voice.

 Kael's stomach dropped.
 "No," he whispered.